Expectations – Volunteers

 6. Where will our material and stories go after the project?

-These will be part of the Foundation’s online visual platform, which includes stories, films and photos.
-The result is a visual testimony to the celebration of indigenous culture.
-Your behind the scenes footage will not only be featured on the website, but also also on our social media and articles.
-You, as a volunteer and photographer, will also be accredited for your work on our platforms.
+These will be part of the Foundation’s online visual platform, which includes stories, interviews, films and photos.
+The result is a testimony to the celebration of indigenous culture.
+Your behind-the-scenes footage will not only be featured on the website but also on our social media and further publications.
+This can be print, online and television.
+We can not guarantee the publication of your material, as this depends on media requests.
+You, as a volunteer and team member, will be accredited for your work on all platforms.

 7. Can I apply again after I have participated in a project?